How to Take Better Photos of Your Kids Playing in the Snow

 Photograph the environment.

 While you’re observing the kids play and waiting for your story, step back and capture more of the setting or environment.
-Show off that gorgeous, snow covered landscape around with your kids playing in a small corner of the frame.
+Show off that gorgeous, snow-covered landscape around with your kids playing in a small corner of the frame.

 Okay, so this sounds crazy as you’re holding camera gear, right?!
 But put on your longest lens (I’m using a 135mm lens for the photo below), and told Milo he could hit me with a snowball.
 I asked him to wait, let me get set and I snapped this photo as he prepared.
 His smile was huge and genuine as he was so excited to hit mom with a big snowball!!
 I snapped the photo quickly, and covered my camera before he threw the snowball.

-Once you grab the photo, put your camera somewhere safe and enjoy an all out family snow fight.
+Once you grab the photo, put your camera somewhere safe and enjoy an all-out family snow fight.

-These tips are ones you can use with your DSLR or smart phone, so don’t let the type of camera you have stop you from taking photos.
+These tips are ones you can use with your DSLR or smartphone, so don’t let the type of camera you have stop you from taking photos.